 Northrop aims to drive down the cost and timeline associated with developing new aircraft using digital design and manufacturing techniques

-The company also took unspecified steps to reduce the amount hand tooling work required during assembly and to improve first-time quality of aircraft components.
+The company also took unspecified steps to reduce the amount of hand tooling work required during assembly and to improve first-time quality of aircraft components.

 Digital modelling and simulations were used to minimise required ground and flight testing, shortening the aircraft’s clean-sheet development timeline through aerodynamic and structural analysis, fuselage and empennage fabrication, aircraft assembly and systems integration.